HZ-ICT-Unofficial/Discord-Bot/README.md

 # Discord-Bot
-Discord bot made for the HZ ICT Discord server
+Discord bot made for the HZ ICT Discord server.